Dublin City Hall Wedding

 Siobhan and Dave were delighted with their wedding photographs.
 They thought that they looked beautiful and very natural.
 This is always one of the most rewarding part of wedding photography for me.
 I feel that brides look at their most beautiful on their wedding day when you do not pose them too heavily.
 The wedding guests also look at their very best when they do not feel like they are being photographed.

-If you like my Dublin City Hall wedding photography and my style please feel free to call me anytime.
+If you are looking for a photographer for your Dublin City Hall Wedding and you like my style please feel free to call me anytime.
 My mobile number is 087 995 1252.
-I would love to hear about your City Hall wedding plans.
+I would love to hear about your Dublin City Hall wedding plans.
 There is also a category on the site specifically for Dublin city centre weddings at https://deirdrebweddings.ie/category/dublin-city-center-weddings/ Where you may see more samples of my weddings around Dublin City.